PETISOLUCIONES/SUMILEC13/sale_force_invoiced/readme/USAGE.rst

 #.
 Deliver the products/services.
 #.
 Create an invoice and reduce the invoiced quantity.
 The sales order
    invoicing status is 'To Invoice'.
 #.
-Lock the Sale Order, to change the status of it to 'Done'.
-#.
 Check the field 'Force Invoiced'